visipedia/herbarium_comp/README.md

 Participants are allowed to collect additional annotations on the provided training sets.
 Participants are not allowed to collect annotations on the test set.
 Teams should specify that they collected additional annotations when submitting results.

 ## About
-This is an FGVCx competition hosted as part of the [FGVC6](https://sites.google.com/corp/view/fgvc6/home) workshop at CVPR 2019 and supported by the [New York Botanical Garden](https://www.nybg.org/plant-research-and-conservation/) and [dataCommons](http://www.datacommons.org/).
+This is an FGVCx competition hosted as part of the [FGVC7](https://sites.google.com/corp/view/fgvc7/home) workshop at CVPR 2020 and supported by the [New York Botanical Garden](https://www.nybg.org/plant-research-and-conservation/).

 ### Acknowledgements
 Data is provided by Barbara Ambrose and Melissa Tulig (New York Botanical Garden).